Paula Miller (swim coach)

-Paula C. Stockus Miller (1951-), formerly known as Paula Stockus before her marriage around 1981, was a competitive swimmer for Bridgewater State College and a swim coach for New York's Ithaca College from 1984-2020 where she guided the team to 30 conference championships including 17 championships in the Empire 8 Conference.
+Paula C. Stockus Miller (born 1951), formerly known as Paula Stockus before her marriage around 1981, was a competitive swimmer for Bridgewater State College and a swim coach for New York's Ithaca College from 1984-2020 where she guided the team to 30 conference championships including 17 championships in the Empire 8 Conference.
 Miller was an NCAA Division III Coach of the Year in 1987 and 1999, and was voted to a list of the 100 greatest swimming coaches of the century by the American Swimming Coaches Association in 2022.

 Paula C. Stockus was born into a large family in 1951 in Canton, Massachusetts, to Winifred B. and Albert A. "Gus" Stockus.
 Never far from water, she lived her early life by a nearby lakefront.
 Showing early speed while leading the Quincy YMCA to a narrow victory in March, 1966, she set a local 13-14 age group record of 1:01.9 for the 100-yard freestyle at the New England Girls Swimming Championships at the Holyoke YMCA in greater Springfield.